Open Regional Fund for South-East Europe – Energy Efficiency

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia (FYR), Montenegro and Serbia and Croatia as model countries
+Countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia (FYR), Montenegro and Serbia and Croatia as model country

 Lead executing agency: Regional Cooperation Council (RCC)